Trained in dentistry, Sree is currently studying lab sciences. She enjoys researching various health topics and writing

-Cats are hygienic by nature — they clean and groom themselves on a regular basis and you see them doing almost nothing else but sleep and lick their paws.
+Cats are hygienic by nature—they clean and groom themselves on a regular basis and you see them doing almost nothing else but sleep and lick their paws.
 Despite their noticeable grooming habit, cats are still prone to different kinds of infections.
-Eye infections are common in pet cats, but are not usually given immediate attention because they look like nothing more than excessive tearing.
+Eye infections are common in pet cats but are not usually given immediate attention, as they look like nothing more than excessive tearing.

 What Is an Eye Infection?